roed314/padic_square/README.md

 ## Galois stratification of Monge varieties

+Monge's paper on cyclic extensions of degree p^2 works out an example.

 ## Higher ramification polygons

 Looking for more refined invariants to break up the Monge varieites into smaller pieces.